 He’d been born in Lowell, Mass., on July 11, 1834, but spent most of his adult life abroad.
-After he was dismissed from West Point (by Robert E. Lee, no less), he studied art in Paris.
+After his dismissal from West Point (by Robert E. Lee, no less), he studied art in Paris.

 There’s a combative Artist named Whistler

 Who is, like his own hog-hairs, a bristler:

 And a punch on the head